rptb1/tammy-norie/rule/generic.rst

 [Perforce-2001-04-13], or make up a descriptive reference, for example [XHTML-1.0].

-_`.justification-ref-sort`: Sorting the references by name makes it possible to find the reference you’re looking for.
+_`.just.ref-sort`: Sorting the references by name makes it possible to find the reference you’re looking for.

-_`.justification-self`: Self-inconsistency almost always indicates a defect, because it indicates that the author (or authors) are not communicating correctly.
+_`.just.self`: Self-inconsistency almost always indicates a defect, because it indicates that the author (or authors) are not communicating correctly.